astikanand/astikanand.github.io/techblogs/low-level-system-design/ex_1_design_library_management_system.md

 #### Step-6: Code

-Here is the code for the use cases mentioned above: 1) Check-out a book  2) Return a book  3)Renew a book .
+Here is the code for the use cases mentioned above: 1) Check-out a book  2) Return a book  3) Renew a book.

 > **Note:** *This code only focuses on the design part of the use cases.
 Since it is not required to write a fully executable code in interview.
 We can assume parts of the code to interact with the database, payment system.*